microsoft/vscode-docs-authoring/docs-authoring-pack/readme.md

 * [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint), a popular linter by David Anson.
 * [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), a fully offline spell checker by Street Side Software.
-* [Docs Preview](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-preview), which uses the docs.microsoft.com CSS for more accurate Markdown preview, including custom Markdown. <!-- link when available -->
+* [Docs Preview](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-preview), which uses the docs.microsoft.com CSS for more accurate Markdown preview, including custom Markdown.
 * [Docs Markdown](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-markdown), which provides Markdown authoring assistance, including support for inserting custom Markdown syntax specific to docs.microsoft.com.
 The rest of this readme provides details on the Docs Markdown extension.
-* Docs Article Templates, which allows users to apply Markdown skeleton content to new files. <!-- add link when available -->
+* [Docs Article Templates](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-article-templates), which allows users to apply Markdown skeleton content to new files.

-## Prerequisites and Assumptions
+## Prerequisites and assumptions

 To accurately insert relative links, images, and other embedded content with Docs Markdown, you must have your VS Code workspace scoped to the root of your cloned OPS repo.
 Some syntax supported by the extension, such as alerts and snippets, are custom Markdown for OPS, and will not render correctly unless published via OPS.